Effective May 25, 2018: GDPR and What It Means for Publishers

 - Publishers should seek their own legal advice.
 This communication should not be read as legal advice.

 - Publishers should refer to their individual affiliate networks and platforms for any specific guidance or requirements to comply with GDPR.

 The GDPR signifies changes that all businesses will have to make and the impact on the industry at this stage is uncertain.
-However, these impacts can be mitigated with demonstrable understanding, effort and measures to comply with the rules.
-Whilst the deadline is 25th May 2018 it marks the start of this new age of data privacy.
+However, these impacts can be mitigated with demonstrable understanding, effort, and measures to comply with the rules.
+The deadline of 25th May 2018 marks the start of this new age of data privacy.